Decentralised possibilistic inference with applications to target tracking: Review of possibilistic inference

-then $\bm{x}$ and $\bm{y}$ are said to be \emph{independently described} by $f_{\bm{x},\bm{y}}(x,y)$.
-This definition follows what is referred to as \emph{numerical} possibility theory, although other notions of independence exist in possibility theory \cite{dubois2000possibility}.
+This definition of independence follows so-called \emph{numerical} possibility theory, although other notions of independence exist in possibility theory \cite{dubois2000possibility}.

-Numerical possibility theory has strong connections with probability theory; however, despite these connections, the considered notion of independence differs fundamentally from the probabilistic one as it is not an intrinsic property of the considered uncertain variables, but rather a statement about the absence of a relation between the information we hold about $\bm{x}$ and the one we hold about $\bm{y}$.
-In particular, uncertain variables can be \emph{assigned} joint possibility functions that exhibit the independence property in \eqref{eqn:Independence}.
+Numerical possibility theory has strong connections with probability theory, as will be seen in Section~\ref{sec:posteriorPosssibility} where the analogues of Bayes theorem and Gaussian distributions will be defined; however, despite these connections, the considered notion of independence differs fundamentally from the probabilistic one as it is not an intrinsic property of the considered uncertain variables, but rather a statement about the absence of a relation between the information we hold about $\bm{x}$ and the one we hold about $\bm{y}$.
+In particular, uncertain variables can be \emph{assigned} joint p.f.s that exhibit the independence property in \eqref{eqn:Independence}, e.g., by bringing p.f.s to a given power, an operation generally referred to as discounting.
+As opposed to p.d.f.s, p.f.s are closed under exponentiation, i.e.\ $f_{\bm{x}}^{w}$ is still a non-negative function with a supremum that equals to $1$ for any $w \in [0,1]$; in particular, $f_{\bm{x}}^0$ is equal to $\bm{1}$.